 Our study shows insufficient knowledge and low preventive practice regarding dengue and chikungunya among the study population.
-We recommend focusing on replication of the study to determine if the current study findings hold.
-Since the cross-sectional studies have inherent limitations, especially in not allowing for the conclusion of causality as they are inherently nonrandomized, on that basis, we recommend more rigorous studies, e.g., randomized behavioural control studies, etc., may be used to improve on the findings of their cross-sectional study.
-The education of the program should be assessed regularly using the KAP approach.
-This will help improve the awareness among the individual in the community members about the disease's signs and symptoms, mode of transmission, and improved preventive practices.
+Low levels of knowledge regarding dengue and chikungunya amongst the study population signify that this disease may easily be confused with other common causes of fever at the health facility and community levels.
+Given the emerging arbovirus outbreaks worldwide, arboviruses should be included in national campaigns against mosquito-borne infections to raise public awareness.
+An approach could help devise a plan to increase community members' awareness about the symptoms and mode of transmission and improve preventive practices.
+The government should include routine diagnosis and treatment for Malaria, especially dengue fever since it is associated with frequent outbreaks.
+It could circulate in our environment and easily be misdiagnosed with other diseases like Malaria.
+We recommend focusing on replication of the study to determine if the current study findings hold the truth.
+Since the cross-sectional studies have inherent limitations, especially in not allowing for the conclusion of causality as they are inherently nonrandomised, on that basis, we recommend more rigorous studies, e.g., randomised behavioural control studies, etc., may be used to improve on the findings of the cross-sectional study.
+Regular assessments should be conducted using SEM and KAP approaches, which will help improve awareness among individuals in the community about the disease's signs and symptoms, mode of transmission, and improved preventive practices.
+Therefore, the Ministry of Health should organise more practical health education programs.
+Public education based on KAP will help enhance individuals'